-If a woman drinks alcohol during her pregnancy, the alcohol will pass through her blood to her baby through the placenta.
-The baby can’t process alcohol as well as the mother can.
-If a woman drinks a lot of alcohol in pregnancy, it can sometimes cause mental and physical problems in the baby.
+If a person drinks alcohol during pregnancy, the alcohol will pass through their blood to the baby through the placenta.
+The baby can’t process alcohol as well as the parent can.
+Drinking a lot of alcohol in pregnancy can sometimes cause mental and physical problems in the baby.
 This is called foetal alcohol syndrome (FAS).

 Foetal alcohol syndrome is completely avoidable if you don’t drink during pregnancy.
 Try not to worry if you have been drinking alcohol and didn’t know you are pregnant.
 The risk of harm to the baby is likely to be low.
 The important thing is to stop drinking as soon as possible.

 What causes foetal alcohol syndrome?

 Studies have shown that heavy drinking during pregnancy, usually measured as repeatedly consuming more than around five units of alcohol (2 large glasses of wine) per day, carries the greatest risk of a baby being affected with FAS.

 Are there any other risks of drinking alcohol in pregnancy?